 - Demonstrate Software and Answer Questions

 - After that, the baton is passed to the Account Executive or AE, who then will most likely demonstrate the software or product and attempt to close the sale.
 The most effective demos are the ones that show the customer the features they are most interested in.
-This is why the SDR is crucial to sales cycle.
+This is why the SDR is crucial to the sales cycle.
 Most of the clients you are selling to have only allotted a short period of time to listen to what you have to say, so picking and choosing what is most important to your client tells your AE how to present the product in a way that is going to appeal to the client and increase the chances of making the sale.

 - This method ensures that people have the opportunity to play to their respective strengths.
 Some people are better at asking the questions and making sure there is a good match, while others are really good at closing deals.
 These roles can be different at each company and sometimes will overlap, requiring one person to go through the whole process themselves, depending on the nature of their business.

 - Many SDR positions tend to be entry level.
 So, while many young professionals want to get their foot in the door, you may find yourself surrounded by other peers your own age.
 This provides an opportunity to learn and grow from one another, knowing you are all in a similar boat.
 You can also take advantage of this situation by learning how to be a great team player and also learning how to lead a team of peers.